sharmistha2021/Adventure-Works-Sales-Dashboard/README.md

 ---

 ## 📌 Conclusion
 The analysis reveals that overall sales performance has shown a steady upward trend, with certain periods experiencing accelerated growth driven by increased order volume.
-However, profitability is not uniform across all products, as some high-revenue items generate lower margins and exhibit higher return rates, indicating opportunities for cost optimization and quality improvement.
+However, profitability is not uniform across all products, as some high revenue items generate lower margins and exhibit higher return rates, indicating opportunities for cost optimization and quality improvement.

 From a customer perspective, RFM segmentation highlights that a significant portion of revenue is driven by high-value segments such as Champions and Loyal customers.
 At the same time, the presence of “At Risk” and “About to Sleep” segments suggests potential churn, emphasizing the need for targeted retention strategies.